kusor/triton-kbmapi/docs/index.md

 In both cases, enforcement of the policy occurs during the provisioning process (i.e. at the time of a CreatePivtoken call).
-Changes to either policy do _not_ affect existing pivtokens in KBMAPI.
+Changes to either policy do _not_ affect existing PIV tokens in KBMAPI.

-#### Pivtoken object
+#### PIV token object

-The pivtoken data needs to be persistently store (for hopefully obvious reasons).
+The PIV token data needs to be persistently store (for hopefully obvious reasons).
-A moray bucket will be used to store the pivtoken data.
+A moray bucket will be used to store the PIV token data.
 The JSON config of the bucket will be:

 ```